A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture

-The proof of Joshi's conjecture given in the present paper may be thought of as a simple generalization of the discussion of the case where $n=2$.
-As we carried out in ~\cite{Wak}, our discussion for proving Joshi's conjecture follows, to a substantial extent, the ideas discussed in ~\cite{JP}, as well as in ~\cite{Jo14}.
-Indeed, certain of the results obtained in the present paper are mild generalizations of the results obtained in ~\cite{JP} concerning $\mfs \mfl_n$-opers to the case of {\it families of curves} over quite general base schemes.
-(Such {\it relative} formulations are necessary in our discussion, in order to consider {\it deformations} of various types of data.)
+The proof of Joshi's conjecture given in the present manuscript may be regarded as a simple generalization of the discussion of the $n=2$ case.
+As in ~\cite{Wak}, our discussion follows, to a substantial extent, the ideas discussed in ~\cite{JP}, and in ~\cite{Jo14}.
+Indeed, some of the results are mild generalizations of those obtained in ~\cite{JP} concerning $\mfs \mfl_n$-opers to the case of {\it families of curves} over quite general base schemes.
+(Such {\it relative} formulations allow us to discuss {\it deformations} of various types of data.)